Clay Wildfire Lawyers

 Government Agencies

-Government agencies are liable for wildfires if they fail in their duties, such as inadequate forest management or insufficient fire prevention measures.
+Government agencies may be liable for wildfires if they fail in their duties, such as inadequate forest management or insufficient fire prevention measures.
 These agencies are responsible for implementing strategies like controlled burns and clearing brush to reduce wildfire risks.

 However, proving liability can be difficult.
 It requires investigating whether the agency neglected its responsibilities or took actions that contributed to the fire’s spread.
 Budget issues, staffing shortages, and competing priorities may also factor into the assessment.